 Find your words

-Each of these suggestions share one idea: Words help us soothe the swirl of thoughts and feelings out of our heads.
+Each of these suggestions share one concept: Words help us soothe the swirl of thoughts and feelings in our hearts and heads.
 Language can help us through this time.
-Because so many of us are accustomed to being distracted, entertained, finding our own words may be hard.
+But the words need to be our words.
+Because so many of us are accustomed to being distracted, actively finding our own words may be hard.
 The reward is the journey of social and emotional learning through which children and adults understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.